 9. Trace the Lines Prewriting Activity

-Put the ‘trace the lights’ page into a clear, heavy page protector and give them a dry erase marker.
+Next, give your preschooler a dry erase marker.
 Let them practice their pre-writing skills while tracing the lines.
 Wipe off and reuse!

 10. Mosaic Christmas Shape Activity